syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the tooltip for button,split button,dropdown list,toggle button,custom controls in the sub groups.
+Specifies the tooltip for button, split button, dropdown list, toggle button, custom controls in the sub groups.